 People with higher levels of education are more likely to be healthier.
 While older adults cannot change whether or not they received a high school education during young adulthood, education remains one of the most important drivers of health.
 Health literacy skills, for example, are key predictors of an individual's well-being.
 The Centers for Disease Control and Prevention has multiple plans to help individuals or organizations improve health literacy among older adults.

 Mental health is also essential to overall wellness.
-Studies have found that social and emotional support can increase mentally healthy days for older individuals — having supportive relationships is another strong predictor of an individual's overall health.
+Studies have found that social and emotional support can increase the number of mentally healthy days for older individuals.
+In particular, having supportive relationships is a strong predictor of an individual's overall health.
 Therefore, policies and interventions aimed at promoting social ties and reducing social isolation could help to advance population health.

-Other ways to support healthy aging include visiting the doctor for regular health screenings, staying active, eating healthy foods and maintaining a consistent sleep schedule.
+Other ways to support healthy aging for individuals include visiting the doctor for regular health screenings, staying active, eating nutritious foods and maintaining a consistent sleep schedule.

 Brown, Derek S., William W. Thompson, Matthew M. Zack, Sarah E. Arnold, and John P. Barile.
 “Associations Between Health-Related Quality of Life and Mortality in Older Adults.”
 Prevention Science 16, no. 1 (January 1, 2015): 21–30. https://doi.org/10.1007/s11121-013-0437-z.